chessset5/133CNOProject/README.md

-# 133prepCNOproj1
+# 133CNOproj1
-Computer Science 133 prep for Code Name One, Project 1 of 4
+Computer Science 133 for Code Name One, Project 1 of 4